Amir-Mansoori/Embedded-Linux-ZedBoard-Buildroot/buildroot-setup/README.md

+# Embedded Linux on ZedBoard
+## Buildroot setup
-The first step is to setup Buildroot. you can follow the instructions in [Buildroot website](https://buildroot.org/) and clone the repository:
+The first step is to setup Buildroot. you can follow the instructions in [Buildroot website](https://buildroot.org/) and check the [system requirements](https://buildroot.org/downloads/manual/manual.html#requirement).
+After installing the required packages, clone the repository:

 `git clone https://gitlab.com/buildroot.org/buildroot.git`

 Once you cloned the repository, you will have all the contents in the _buildroot_ directory.

+## ZedBoard default configurations
 Go to the configs directory to see a list of default configurations for a set of hardware architectures:

 `ls buildroot/configs/`